sodadata/docs/soda/quick-start-soda-sql.md

 In the context of Soda SQL, a warehouse is a type of data source that represents a SQL engine or database such as Snowflake, Amazon Redshift, or PostgreSQL.

 For this tutorial, use Docker to build a demo PostgreSQL warehouse from a <a href="https://github.com/sodadata/tutorial-demo-project" target="_blank">Soda tutorial-demo-project</a> repository in GitHub.
-The warehouse contains <a href="https://data.cityofnewyork.us/Transportation/Bus-Breakdown-and-Delays/ez4e-fazm" target="_blank">NYC School Bus Breakdowns and Delays</a> data that you can use to see the Soda SQL CLI tool in action.
+The warehouse contains public <a href="https://data.cityofnewyork.us/Transportation/Bus-Breakdown-and-Delays/ez4e-fazm" target="_blank">NYC School Bus Breakdowns and Delays</a> data that you can use to see the Soda SQL CLI tool in action.
 When you clone the repo and spin up the Docker instance, you can use a code editor to edit YAML files later in the tutorial.
 All the instructions in this tutorial reference this demo warehouse.

-1. Clone the <a href="https://github.com/sodadata/tutorial-demo-project" target="_blank">tutorial-demo-project repo</a> to your local environment.
+1. Clone the <a href="https://github.com/sodadata/tutorial-demo-project" target="_blank">tutorial-demo-project</a> GitHub repo to your local environment.
-2. In the command-line, navigate to the tutorial project's directory.
+2. In the command-line, navigate to the tutorial repo's directory.
 ```shell
 cd tutorial-demo-project
 ```